rajeshrinet/blog/_posts/2020-08-15-active-droplets.md

 ![Imagel](https://raw.githubusercontent.com/rajeshrinet/pygl/master/examples/banner.jpeg)

-[PyGL](https://github.com/rajeshrinet/pygl) is a numerical library to simulate field theories without time-reversal symmetry in Python.
+[PyGL](https://github.com/rajeshrinet/pygl) is a numerical library for statistical field theory in Python.
 The name GL corresponds to the [Ginzburg–Landau](https://en.wikipedia.org/wiki/Ginzburg%E2%80%93Landau_theory) theory.
+The library has been specifically designed to study field theories without time-reversal symmetry.
+The library can be used to study models of statistical physics of various symmetries and conservation laws.
+In particular, we allow models with mass and momentum conservations.
 The library constructs differentiation matrices using finite-difference and spectral methods.
-The library also allows to compute fluid flow on a 2D or 3D grid from the solution of the Stokes equation using a spectral solver.
+To study the role of momentum conservation, the library also allows computing fluid flow from the solution of the Stokes equation.

 <br/><br/>

-## Research applications of PyStokes
+## Research applications of PyGL

-In what follows, we present we present a selected list of research applications of PyStokes.
+In what follows, we present we present a selected list of research applications of PyGL.

 ## Self-shearing instability in active matter